 A Quick CRISPR Tutorial

 Go to the Digital World Biology CRISPR Structure Collection .
 Download the second item in the list, 5F9R, by clicking the link in the Download structure column.
-Identify the three components of the CRISPR - Cas system: The Cas9 protein, the ...
+Identify the three ...
 Read more

 People of a certain age may remember a series of really funny commercials featuring Euell Gibbons and his famous question about whether you've ever eaten a pine tree. " Some parts are edible " said Euell.

 Perhaps some parts are, but other pine tree products aren't so nourishing.
 Read more